JavatarPro/declarative-pipeline/README.md

 ### How do I get set up? ###

-* You can use import @Library('pipeline-utils') into Jenkinsfile
+* You can use import @Library('declarative-pipeline') into Jenkinsfile
 * All configuration should be in Jenkinsfile
 * All code files must be groovy, Jenkinsfile's restriction
 * All jobs (except development/experimental) should use tag version

 ### Contribution guidelines ###

-* All experiments you can do in feature branch, import @Library('pipeline-utils@branchName')
+* All experiments you can do in feature branch, import @Library('declarative-pipeline@branchName')
 * After library works property merge into master and create tag version for it

 ### Who do I talk to? ###